mkumar-02/openg2p-demo/README.md

 # OpenG2P Demo

 OpenG2P Demo is an open-source project built on top of Odoo.
-It is designed to demonstrate the functionality of the Payment Beneficiary Management System (PBMS) and Social Registry.
+It is designed to demonstrate the functionality of the Program and Beneficiary Management System (PBMS) and Social Registry.
 For more details, refer to the [OpenG2P Documentation](https://docs.openg2p.org).

 <!-- /!\ do not modify below this line -->